tobiasraidl/election_dashboard/README.md

 ![example_image](https://github.com/user-attachments/assets/783cb032-911e-4f76-8e8d-3ac76a0b3766)

-### Setup
+### Employment Setup
+The data is private and cannot be shared.
+1. Put the csv files `base_posts.csv`, `cross_platform_posts.csv` and `posts_with_party.csv` into `app/data`
-1. Put all the images into the app/images/ directory using the following naming convention: `<image_hash>.jpg`. *
+2. Put all the images into the app/images/ directory using the following naming convention: `<image_hash>.jpg` *
-2. Build the docker image: In the directory with the Dockerfile run `docker build -t election-dashboard .` (make sure docker is running)
+3. Build the docker image: In the directory with the Dockerfile run `docker build -t election-dashboard .` (make sure docker is running)
-3. Run the docker iamge as a container: In the directory with the Dockerfile run `docker run -d --name election-dashboard-container -p 8050:8050 election-dashboard`
+4. Run the docker iamge as a container: In the directory with the Dockerfile run `docker run -d --name election-dashboard-container -p 8050:8050 election-dashboard`
-4. Open the app inside a browser via `http://localhost:8050/`
+5. Open the app inside a browser via `http://localhost:8050/`

 ### Links
 [Detailed description of the dashboard](https://polarvis.github.io/dashboard/#the-polarvis-election-dashboard)